Move over Margarita! Michelada has come to town..

 Can’t make it to Mexico this week?
 Make your own!

-Below is a recipe for the Michelada from the Wall Street Journal:
+Below is a Michelada recipe that comes from the Wall Street Journal:

 - 12 oz beer – preferably a blond Mexican beer or a darker one like Negra Modelo